openhab/openhab-docs/_addons_bindings/zwave/doc/zwaveme/zmeft_0_0.md

 # ZME_FT Floor Thermostat
 This describes the Z-Wave device *ZME_FT*, manufactured by *Z-Wave.Me* with the thing type UID of ```zwaveme_zmeft_00_000```.

+The device is in the category of *HVAC*, defining Air condition devices, Fans.

 ![ZME_FT product image](https://www.cd-jackson.com/zwave_device_uploads/151/151_default.png)